packit/packit.dev/content/docs/guide.md

 The majority of Packit users host their projects on GitHub, therefore we focus mainly on supporting the GitHub App.
 All of our workflows are supported and tested on GitHub.
-We utilize majority of new GitHub features that can be used in GitHub Apps.
+We utilize the majority of new GitHub features that can be used in GitHub Apps.

 ### How to set up Packit on GitHub